luphord/awesome-stars/README.md

 - [awesome-tuis](https://github.com/rothgar/awesome-tuis) - List of projects that provide terminal user interfaces
 - [bflat](https://github.com/MichalStrehovsky/bflat) - C# as you know it but with Go-inspired tooling (small, selfcontained, and native executables)
 - [dgc-overview](https://github.com/eu-digital-green-certificates/dgc-overview) - This repository provides an overview over the EU Digital Green Certificates (DGC) project.
+- [awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics
 - [providers](https://github.com/nextcloud/providers) - community-maintained list of Nextcloud providers
 - [awesome-docker](https://github.com/veggiemonk/awesome-docker) - :whale: A curated list of Docker resources and projects
 - [awesome-blazor](https://github.com/AdrienTorris/awesome-blazor) - Resources for Blazor, a .NET web framework using C#/Razor and HTML that runs in the browser with WebAssembly.